statonlab/tripal_ssr/README.md

 This module displays **SSR (simple sequence repeat)** data.
 It assumes you have identified SSRs in your data and would like to annotate your features with these SSRs.

-The Tripal SSR module is not considered a complete module: this is why the version tag is `7.x-0.1-pre-pre-pre-alpha`.
+## Generating data

+[SSRs can be predicted using these script](https://github.com/mestato/lab_code/tree/master/hwg_gssr_scripts).
+Alternatively SSRs can be experimentally determined and put into a spreadsheet that meets the criteria below.

 ## Loading data

-SSR data is loaded using the `tripal_bulk_loader` module.
-When the module is installed, a custom data loader should be added to the bulk loader admin panel (Admin->Tripal->Data_Loaders->Bulk_Loader).
-Click **Add Bulk Loading Job** to ue the loader template.
-The template can be viewed by clicking on the Templates tab.
+SSR data is loaded using a TripalImporter.

-The bulk loader expects a  tab-delimited file on the server with the following 9 columns:
+The Importer expects a  tab-delimited file on the server with the following 9 columns:

 |  column |description   |
 |---|---|